 Managing Yandex StoreDoc cluster hosts

-You can add and remove cluster hosts, resync the hosts, and manage Yandex StoreDoc settings for individual clusters.
-Learn how to move your cluster hosts to a different availability zone in this guide.
+You can add or remove cluster hosts, restart host synchronization, and manage Yandex StoreDoc cluster settings.
+To learn how to migrate your cluster hosts to a different availability zone, see this guide.

 Getting a list of cluster hosts